tarmstrong/poutine_maker/tutorial/part2.md

 ![Tofu error](tofu%20validation%20error.png)

 There are two main hooks used to enforce field validation.
-The first of the two hooks is `hook_field_validate()`, which simply checks the field's values for errors and sets any error messages in the $error array.
+The first of the two hooks is `hook_field_validate()`, which simply checks the field's values for errors and sets any error messages in the $errors array.

     function poutine_maker_field_validate($entity_type, $entity,
               $field, $instance, $langcode, $items, &$errors) {